Kapukurr/uw-cse581.github.io/index.md

     * Idea and project fairs (each team presents their projects)
     * Peer-feedback sessions on class projects

+## Pre-requisites and who this course is for

+There are no pre-requisites for this class.
+While the course is designed for UW CSE graduate students (in any area of CS research), I welcome any UW graduate student in related fields.
+Basically, if you produce and use data, develop technology, and are part of our society, then this course is for you.

 ## Course Details

 **Time:** Tuesdays & Thursdays, 10:00am-11:20am PST